Yeast infection is itchy and super uncomfortable, and no one really talks about them, right? Fear not, we’re here to break it down for you.

 What is a yeast infection, you may ask?

-A yeast infection is also known as Candidiasis.
+It is also known as Candidiasis.
 Here’s what happens: A healthy vagina contains bacteria and some yeast cells.
 But when the balance of bacteria and yeast changes, the yeast cells can multiply.
 This causes intense itching, swelling, and irritation.
 A yeast infection isn’t considered a sexually transmitted infection.
-But, there’s an increased risk of vaginal yeast infection at the time of first regular sexual activity.
+But, there’s an increased risk of vaginal infection at the time of first regular sexual activity.

 What causes a yeast infection?

 The fungus Candida is a naturally occurring micro-organism in the vaginal area.
 Lactobacillus is the bacteria which keeps Candida’s growth in check.
 But if there’s an imbalance in your system, this bacteria won’t work effectively.
 This leads to an overgrowth of yeast, which causes the symptoms of yeast infections.